IntellectualPlayspace/OpenForge/README.md

 Ensuring the space is organized and equipment is maintained requires continuous community effort.

 ### Inclusivity
 Balancing openness with the need for a safe and respectful environment can be complex.
+This includes codes of conduct, safety training for equipment use, and procedures for handling conflicts.

 ## Impact